foodfight/showz/scripts/episode-x-release-engineering-for-n00bs.md

 * How do you handle versioning and storage of large media files or many media files?
 * How do you handle deployments?
 What are the different common strategies?
 * What is an artifact repository?
 What are some examples? (nexus, artifactory)
+* What is the Ship Show?
+Can you share a little bit about the show, why you started it, who's involved, etc.?

+* How can people get in touch with you?

 Picks<a name="picks"></a>
 -----